Ketogenic Diet Shopping Guide

 Speaking of apple cider vinegar, it is a powerful addition to your ketogenic nutrition plan.
 The highest quality ACV is raw, unpasteurized, and with the mother intact.
 The mother is the fermenting piece of apple and has the highest concentration of beneficial enzymes.

-There some great ways to incorporate more apple cider vinegar on your ketogenic diet here.
+There are some great ways to incorporate more apple cider vinegar into your ketogenic diet here.

 Herbs & Spices